davidbegin/python-in-the-morning/Week14/Thursday/README.md

 !dropeffect countoren

+zanuss: @Lan_Four Yeah lol
+zanuss: Begin, make a game where we can guess as many sounds in the database as possible
+zanuss: nononono, not the total, the names

 ## Bounties

 ## Advice

 ## Opinions

+endlessmike133: i get motivated to do a project but then i find someone has already done it 100 times better. i was thinking of building a cli image viewing app then i found feh and got demotivated.
+beginbot: YOU ARE NEW, WHY DO YOU THINK YOU'LL THE BEST EVER THATS ALL EGO TALK
+WELCOME TO PROGRAMMER
+GET USED TO AN IDIOT

 Person: I don't know what project to work on
 begin:  Excellent, we need to work on the skill of